aHochstein/auth0-self-service-connection-sample/README.md

 - `MANAGEMENT_DOMAIN` - your Auth0 domain the management client connects against
 - `MANAGEMENT_CLIENT_ID` - your Auth0 application client id with permissions against the Management API
 - `MANAGEMENT_CLIENT_SECRET` - your Auth0 application client secret
+- `MANAGEMENT_SELF_SERVICE_CLIENT_ID` - your Auth0 application client id on which the created connections will be initially enabled
+- `MANAGEMENT_TESTER_CLIENT_ID` - your Auth0 application client id to test the connections.
+To locate this use Management API Get Clients and look for the Client "All Applications" (this one is used to test your connection after creating it)

 ```bash
 mv .env.example .env